 Mitlin Financial assists our clients in addressing these five areas over the course of the year, but it is important to make sure you do address them yourself.
 A birthday is a great time to take a look, reflect, and make sure your financial health and wellbeing are being looked after.

-Feel free to contact us, Mitlin Financial, at (844) 4-MITLIN x12 if you or someone in your family needs assistance in getting started on their plan today.
+Feel free to contact us, Mitlin Financial, at (844) 4-MITLIN x12 if you or someone in your family needs assistance in getting started on reviewing these areas today.

 This article represents the opinion of Mitlin Financial Inc. It should not be construed as providing investment, legal and/or tax advice.